-Our third annual Writers Lab retreat will take place in the Connecticut River Valley, from Thursday, September 14th, through Sunday, September 17th, 2017.
+Our third annual Writers Lab retreat took place in the Connecticut River Valley, from Thursday, September 14th, through Sunday, September 17th, 2017.

 The 2017 Writers Lab Participants

 Judith and Sandra Berg

 A wise-cracking advertising maven specializing in big-money contests, and a wily waif with an uncanny talent for winning them, team up for a contest to beat ‘em all, in this homage to the romantic capers of the 1930’s.

 A secretive young woman goes to a remote Alaskan oil-drilling station, intending to prove that her parents were innocent of committing a series of gruesome murders years before.

 A 14-year-old girl, kidnapped by human traffickers and sold as a child bride, plots her escape, even as her father lets nothing stand in his way in his pursuit to recover her.

 A headstrong Hollywood executive puts her own career in jeopardy when she exacts revenge on a wunderkind director for a decades-old crime he committed.

 When a mousy sexaganarian’s husband dies, she’s awakened from decades of apathy and acquiescence by a rude-as-hell teen during a road trip in pursuit of adventure and forgiveness.

 In a near future, three families in a suburban purgatory, observed by an audience of judgmental mutant wildlife, face ecological and moral collapse.